ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - pin: pincode of your bluelink account, required for CANADA, and potentially USA, otherwise pass a blank string
 - use_geocode: (default: True) find address with the longitude/latitude for each entry
 - use_geocode_email: (default: True) use email to avoid abuse of address lookup
-- language: (default: en) the Bluelink App is reset to English for users who have set another language in the Bluelink App in Europe when using hyundai_kia_connect_api, you can configure another language as workaround
+- language: (default: en) the Bluelink App is reset to English for users who have set another language in the Bluelink App in Europe when using hyundai_kia_connect_api, you can configure another language as workaround.
+See Note 2
 - odometer_metric, e.g. km or mi
-- include_regenerate_in_consumption, in [R3.23.0](https://github.com/ZuinigeRijder/hyundai_kia_connect_monitor/releases/tag/R3.23.0) the regeneration is taken into account for the consumption in daily stats, to better match the boardcomputer values.
-However, some users have better results in the old situation.
-Included a setting, default is the old situation before R3.23.0.
+- include_regenerate_in_consumption, when set to True the regeneration is taken into account for the consumption calculation in daily stats.
+However, I think that the next 2 configuration items will better match the boardcomputer values.
+- consumption_efficiency_factor_dailystats, see Note 1
+- consumption_efficiency_factor_summary, see Note 1

+*Note 1: I think that the consumption values ​​of the on-board computer are corrected with an efficiency number, e.g. 1 kWh of energy results in 0.9 kWh of real energy (losses when converting battery kWh by the car).
+So therefor I introduced an efficiency configuration factor in monitor.cfg, consumption_efficiency_factor_dailystats and consumption_efficiency_factor_summary.
+For example, when setting this to 0.9, 10% of the energy is lost during the conversion and is used in the consumption calculation.
+Default the values are 1.0, so no correction.*

-*Note: language is only implemented for Europe currently.*
+*Note2: language is only implemented for Europe currently.*

 [For a list of language codes, see here.](https://www.science.co.il/language/Codes.php).
 Currently in Europe the Bluelink App shows the following languages:
 - "en" English